codeunion/javascript-exercises/algorithms_and_computer_science/letters_and_words/README.md

 "When there is nothing you can find".__("something")
 // Should evaluate to null
 ```

+Search suggestion: Find within a string in Javascript

 ### Break it apart!
 Can you turn a string into an array?